Defined Benefit Pension Plan (DB) Canada: How Benefits Are Calculated

 • Benefits formula: The monthly pension amount is not based on investment returns but on factors like salary history and years of plan membership.
 We will explore these factors below.

-• Shared contributions: Both the employer and employee contribute a percentage of the employee’s salary to the pension plan to fund future benefits.
+• Shared contributions: In many DB plans, both the employer and employee contribute a percentage of the employee’s salary, although some plans are fully employer-funded.

 • Assets held in trust: All DB contributions are pooled into a pension trust fund and invested by professionals to grow the funds available to pay pensions.